-Primary bone cancer is cancer that begins in your bones.
+Primary bone cancer is cancer that starts in your bones.
 It is also sometimes just called bone cancer.

-Primary bone cancer is different from secondary, or metastatic, bone cancer, which starts in another part of the body and later spreads to the bones.
+Primary bone cancer is different from secondary, or metastatic, bone cancer.
+Secondary bone cancer starts in another part of the body and spreads to the bones.
 If the cancer starts somewhere else, it is not called bone cancer.
-Instead, it keeps the name of the organ from which it spread.
+Instead, it keeps the name of the organ where it started.
 Lung cancer that spreads to the bone is still called lung cancer, for example.
-Many types of cancer can spread to bone.
+Or it may be called metastatic lung cancer.
+The cancer cells in the bone look and are treated like the cancer cells in the lung.
+Many types of cancer tend to spread to bone.

-Leukemia is a different type of cancer that begins in the soft, inner parts of certain bones (bone marrow).
+Leukemia is a different type of cancer that begins in the soft, inner parts of certain bones.
+This soft inner part is called the bone marrow.
 It is considered a blood cancer, not a bone cancer.